jwodder/forklone/README.rst

 Clones the given GitHub repository to the given directory; if no directory is specified, the repository is cloned to a directory with the same name as the repository.
-If the authenticating user does not have push permission on the repository, then the repository is forked (or a pre-existing fork is used), and the fork is cloned instead.
+If the authenticated user does not have push permission on the repository, then the repository is forked (or a pre-existing fork is used), and the fork is cloned instead.

-The GitHub repository can be specified in the form ``OWNER/NAME`` (or, when ``OWNER`` is the authenticating user, just ``NAME``) or as a GitHub repository URL.
+The GitHub repository can be specified in the form ``OWNER/NAME`` (or, when ``OWNER`` is the authenticated user, just ``NAME``) or as a GitHub repository URL.

 If the cloned repository ends up being a fork (either because ``forklone``